juanfonsecaLS1/2ndAssignment/README.md

 Repository available in: https://github.com/juanfonsecaLS1/GEOG5995M_2ndAssignment

 ## SHORT DESCRIPTION:
 This repository contains a Jupyter notebook (Bomb_model.ipynb) which describes the development process of an interactive dispersion model.
 The model estimates how particles are dispersed by the wind if a bomb is set off on top of a building.
-The model also allows the user to specify the parameters of the model by controlling sliders.
+In an interactive section, the notebook allows the user to specify the parameters of the model by controlling a set of sliders sliders.

+## REQUIREMENTS:
+The following packages must be installed (a detailed list of packages and their versions is provided in the requirements.txt file)
+- random
+- csv
+- matplotlib.pyplot
+- requests
+- codecs
+- time
+- ipywidgets

 ## OUTPUTS:
 - Visualisation of the particle density on the ground.